oslabs-beta/Svisualize/README.md

 ## Roadmap
 - Add additional functionality within the visualizer
+    - Delete files on node click
+    - Create new child files from parent nodes
-- More UX/UI options within visualizer (e.g. changing color of nodes based on user preference)
+- More UX/UI options within visualizer (e.g. changing color of nodes based on user preferences)
+- Create a light mode on toggle for webview
+- Addition of a status bar button to toggle extension activation and deactivation
+- Implement more testing

 ## Contributions